ENLIGHTENMENT AND WORLD PEACE

 So when you see insurgents in Iraq throwing their lives away to try to kill Americans, do not think of this as Arabs vs whites, or Muslims vs Christians.
 The insurgents think that way, but the typical American will be thinking along ideological lines (even if he doesn't know how to verbalize it).
 Anti-racist vs racist instead of white vs Arab.
 It's not Arabs who are the enemy (they are on both sides of the war).
 It is anti-racists (correctly classified) who are on only one side of the war.

 Another big problem is correct classification.
 Someone is a racist if they have an unjustified negative view of a non-ideological group, or if they have a justified negative view and apply it to an individual (instead of judging each individual on his/her own merits).
 Traditionally American whites are called racist, but it's very rare to find a truly racist white American (by that definition).
 Most people accusing American whites of being racist are forced to use examples from decades or centuries ago, which just goes to highlight the fact that today's American whites are not racist, and the person who claims that they are are not justified in doing so, and are thus racist themselves.
 You can test this scientifically by asking random white Americans what they think of blacks, and whether they would “allow” their daughter to marry a black.
+The classification problem also applies to religious bigots, sexists etc. Another problem is that in the west, children are taught (lied to) how bad whites are for colonization, and how good non-whites are.
+This helps with introspection and humility, but there is a problem that the non-whites are being taught the exact same thing (instead of adjusting it to the race of the audience), and turning into anti-white racists, instead of learning bad things about their own race so that they don't become racists in favor of their own race.

 Another barrier to world peace is the problem of capitalism.
 The fact is that not everyone has a good life under capitalism, and many people find this extremely irksome to the point that they are willing to back any sadistic dictator who has an anti-capitalist system.
 Capitalism is the natural state of an economy.
 All attempts to produce an artificial alternative (like communism) have only made things worse.
 While there may well be a conceivable alternative out there, all such social experiments should be done very carefully in a controlled scientific manner on a single small country at a time.
 We don't need a repeat of the Soviet Union's massive forced experiment.